European School of Oncology: Multiprofessional cancer care education

 In 2020 the School set up the ESO college ESCO, to bring all these different initiatives into a structure that alumni can pursue step by step.

 Societies

 ESO is a member of the Union for International Cancer Control and the European Cancer Organisation.

 Journal

 The ESO official journal is Critical Reviews in Oncology/Hematology, which publishes critical reviews in all fields of oncology and hematology, as well as reviews and original research in the field of geriatric oncology.

+Awards

+Since March 2017 ESO assigns the Umberto Veronesi Memorial Award, a prize that is biennially awarded in honour to Umberto Veronesi, one of the ESO co-founders.
+The winners were: